One South at The Plaza: History

-In May 2016 the building's owner, TIER REIT, announced $20 million will be invested for renovations to add more street level retail.
-The renovations should be complete by May 2017.
-The building's previous bank branch now vacate, along with vacate office space, and part of the lobby will be combined to add street retail.
-The idea is to energize the corner at occupies at Trade St and Tryon St and enhance nightlife.
-Three restaurants that were able to open locations in the new space are Eddie V's with 10,805 sqft announced in March 2017, Deven & Blakely with 3,050 sqft also announced in March 2017,Indigo Road announced in October 2017 with 1,783 sqft and Tupelo Honey with 4,800 sqft which opened in March 2020.
+TIER REIT, the building's owner, announced in May 2016 they would invest $20 million for renovations to add more street level retail.
+The renovations were completed by May 2017.
+At this point the building's previous bank branch now vacate, along with vacate office space, and part of the lobby was combined to add street retail.
+The idea was to energize the corner at Trade St and Tryon St and enhance nightlife.
+As part of the renovations three new restaurants opened in the new space which included Eddie V's with 10,805 sqft announced in March 2017, Deven & Blakely with 3,050 sqft also announced in March 2017, Indigo Road announced in October 2017 with 1,783 sqft and Tupelo Honey with 4,800 sqft which opened in March 2020.